7 Reasons Why You Should Visit the Azores, Portugal’s Best-Kept Secret

 Surrounded by so much open ocean, it’s no surprise the Azores offer some incredible dining experiences, particularly when it comes to seafood.
 Beira Mar, on the island of Terceira, is a great place to try a platter of cracas—an edible barnacle shellfish unique to the Azores.
 Also on Terceira, Quinta dos Açores—essentially a dairy farm with its own restaurant—is known for its locally produced beef products as well as its own brand of ice cream, which comes in unique flavors like coconut and sweet pineapple.
 For a totally immersive culinary experience, book a nine-day food and wine tour across four of Azores’ islands for a chance to taste famed Azorean white wines and try your hand at geothermal cooking—a long-revered island tradition.

-The melancholic, achingly beautiful musical genre known as "Fado" traces its roots to mainland Portugal, but the moody and dramatic weather patterns that race across the Azores make these islands perfect for holing up in a cozy club and listening to local singers and guitarists.
-Grab a glass of sangria at Colégio 27 Restaurant & Jazz Club, in Ponta Delgada, which puts on regular Fado acts in addition to live jazz performances on Friday and Saturday nights (more frequently during summer’s high season).
+The melancholic, achingly beautiful musical genre known as “Fado” traces its roots to mainland Portugal, but the moody and dramatic weather patterns that race across the Azores make these islands perfect for holing up in a cozy club and listening to local singers and guitarists.
+Grab a glass of sangria at one of the local pubs in Ponta Delgada, which are known to put on Fado acts and live jazz performances.

 The waters surrounding the Azores are far from balmy—temperatures hover around the mid 70s in the summer and dip into the low 60s during winter months—but scuba divers who suit up and head out with operators like Norberto Diver are rewarded with remarkable diving around the open-ocean pinnacles at Princess Alice Bank, where manta rays and huge schools of mobulas often swirl in the currents.
 Whale watching is an even bigger business in the Azores.
 In addition to resident sperm whales, found here year-round, the Azores’ waters also frequently host migrating blue, humpback, and fin whales (best seen in the spring between April and May).
 Tours with CW Azores depart regularly from Pico Island.